ooni/ooni.org/content/event/adina15.md

 will be evaluated by a jury.
 It will kick off with a short presentation that sets the stage for the context of the event.
 Participants should have chosen beforehand the specific type of project they would like to work on during the event.
-We will be providing a list of sample projects that people can pick from to give an idea of what are the sort of things that are possible, but it is encouraged for participants to submit their own idea.
+We will provide a list of sample projects that people can pick from to give an idea of what are the sort of things that are possible, but it is encouraged for participants to submit their own idea.